2010 Minnesota Vikings season: Week 10: at Chicago Bears

 Coming off their win over the Cardinals the Vikings flew to Soldier Field for an NFC North rivalry match against the Bears.
 In the first quarter the Vikings took the lead after kicker Ryan Longwell hit a 36-yard field goal.
-They fell behind in the second quarter when QB Jay Cutler threw a 17-yard TD pass to TE Greg Olsen.
-They got the lead back after QB Brett Favre completed a 53-yard TD pass to WR Percy Harvin.
-They trailed again when Cutler got a 19-yard TD pass to WR Devin Hester.
+They fell behind in the second quarter when quarterback Jay Cutler threw a 17-yard touchdown pass to tight end Greg Olsen.
+They got the lead back after quarterback Brett Favre completed a 53-yard touchdown pass to wide receiver Percy Harvin.
+They trailed again when Cutler got a 19-yard touchdown pass to wide receiver Devin Hester.
 The Bears extended their lead in the third quarter after kicker Robbie Gould nailed a 34-yard field goal.
-The Vikings replied with Longwell making a 33-yard field goal, but fell further behind with Gould hitting a 37-yard field goal, and in the 4th quarter with Cutler making a 19-yard TD pass to TE Kellen Davis.
+The Vikings replied with Longwell making a 33-yard field goal, but fell further behind with Gould hitting a 37-yard field goal, and in the 4th quarter with Cutler making a 19-yard touchdown pass to tight end Kellen Davis.

 Week 11: vs. Green Bay Packers

 Hoping to rebound from their loss to the Bears the Vikings played on home ground for an NFC North rivalry match against the Packers.
 In the 1st quarter the Vikings took the lead as kicker Ryan Longwell hit a 24-yard field goal.
-They fell behind from the second quarter onwards as the Packers rallied with kicker Mason Crosby making a 42-yard field goal, followed by QB Aaron Rodgers completing an 11-yard TD pass to WR Greg Jennings, followed by his 3-yard TD pass to WR James Jones.
-In the second half Rodgers connected with Jennings again on a 46 and then a 22-yard TD pass in the fourth quarter to finish off the Vikings.
+They fell behind from the second quarter onwards as the Packers rallied with kicker Mason Crosby making a 42-yard field goal, followed by quarterback Aaron Rodgers completing an 11-yard touchdown pass to wide receiver Greg Jennings, followed by his 3-yard touchdown pass to wide receiver James Jones.
+In the second half Rodgers connected with Jennings again on a 46 and then a 22-yard touchdown pass in the fourth quarter to finish off the Vikings.

-The following day Brad Childress was fired as Head Coach and Leslie Frazier was named Interim Head Coach.
+The following day Brad Childress was fired as head coach and Leslie Frazier was named interim head coach.

 Week 12: at Washington Redskins

 The Vikings' eleventh game was an NFC duel with the Redskins at FedExField.
-In the 1st quarter the Vikings trailed early as QB Donovan McNabb completed a 10-yard TD pass to TE Fred Davis.
-They replied as RB Adrian Peterson got a 5-yard TD run.
-The Vikings pulled ahead with RB Toby Gerhart getting a 5-yard TD run, followed by kicker Ryan Longwell nailing a 31-yard field goal.
+In the 1st quarter the Vikings trailed early as quarterback Donovan McNabb completed a 10-yard touchdown pass to tight end Fred Davis.
+They replied as running back Adrian Peterson got a 5-yard touchdown run.
+The Vikings pulled ahead with running back Toby Gerhart getting a 5-yard touchdown run, followed by kicker Ryan Longwell nailing a 31-yard field goal.
 The Redskins tried to come back, but only came away with 40-yard and a 42-yard field goals from kicker Graham Gano, giving the Vikings the win.